Here’s who wants you to get a fourth stimulus check

 - The evidence shows that direct payments and enhanced unemployment insurance also act as economic stimulus, which enables people to go out and spend money, thus supporting jobs.

-- Recurring stimulus checks have massive support from both the American public and economists.
-54% of Republicans want Congress to pass legislation guaranteeing recurring stimulus checks, as do 60% of independents.
+- Recurring stimulus checks have massive support from both the American public and economists: 54% of Republicans want Congress to pass legislation guaranteeing recurring stimulus checks, as do 60% of independents.
 In total, 65% of Americans support the move.

-The letting sent to President Biden was signed by Democratic senators Ron Wyden, Elizabeth Warren, Alex Padilla, Michael F. Bennet, Edward J. Markey, Cory A. Booker, Kirsten Gillibrand, Sherrod Brown, Tammy Baldwin, Richard Blumenthal, Richard J. Durbin, Brian Schatz, Jeffrey A. Merkley, Debbie Stabenow, Tammy Duckworth, Gary C. Peters, Mazie K. Hirono, Ben Ray Luján, Jack Reed, Sheldon Whitehouse, and Independent senator Bernie Sanders.
+The letter sent to President Biden was signed by Democratic senators Ron Wyden, Elizabeth Warren, Alex Padilla, Michael Bennet, Edward Markey, Cory Booker, Kirsten Gillibrand, Sherrod Brown, Tammy Baldwin, Richard Blumenthal, Richard (Dick) Durbin, Brian Schatz, Jeffrey Merkley, Debbie Stabenow, Tammy Duckworth, Gary Peters, Mazie Hirono, Ben Ray Luján, Jack Reed, Sheldon Whitehouse, and Independent senator Bernie Sanders.